Digital Nomad Life in Tumbaco, Ecuador

 We asked people in Tumbaco if they could share any humorous cultural blunders they commited.
 They wrote:

 "In Tumbaco, it's important to avoid discussing sensitive topics such as politics, religion, and personal income.
 These topics are considered private and it's considered rude to bring them up in casual conversation.
 Avoid being overly direct or confrontational.
 Ecuadorians generally value politeness and indirectness over blunt honesty.
 It's better to hint at a problem or issue rather than stating it outright.
 Don't refuse food or drink offered to you, as it can be seen as a rejection of hospitality.
 If you have dietary restrictions, explain them politely.
 Avoid being late for social gatherings, as punctuality is highly valued in Ecuadorian culture.
 However, understand that local time may run a bit slower, so don't be surprised if others are late.
 Don't make assumptions or stereotypes about Ecuadorians or their culture.
 Ecuador is a diverse country with many different ethnic groups and cultures, and it's important to respect this diversity.
 Avoid public displays of affection.
 While Ecuador is a relatively relaxed country, public displays of affection beyond holding hands or a quick kiss can be seen as inappropriate.
 Don't take photos of people without their permission.
 This is considered disrespectful and invasive.
 Avoid littering or disrespecting the environment.
 Ecuadorians are proud of their country's natural beauty and expect visitors to respect it as well.
 Don't haggle too aggressively in markets.
 While bargaining is common, it's important to do so respectfully and not push too hard for a lower price.
 Avoid wearing revealing clothing, especially in religious or traditional settings.
-Ecuadorians tend to dress conservatively, and showing too much skin can be seen as disrespectful," remarked one foreigner who made the move to Tumbaco.
+Ecuadorians tend to dress conservatively, and showing too much skin can be seen as disrespectful," remarked one member in Tumbaco.

 Connect